idir75/Big-Data/Concepts de base.md

     c. share/hadoop/mapreduce/hadoop-mapreduce-client-jobclient-*.jar

 ### Explanation of the Use Case
-A fictional use case is presented here, in order to enable you to easily understand the functionality and power of Hadoop MapReduce, without finding it overwhelming or boring.
+A fictional use case is presenView Vote Count Results

+ted here, in order to enable you to easily understand the functionality and power of Hadoop MapReduce, without finding it overwhelming or boring.

 ####General Elections in Utopia
 In the democratic country of Utopia, the General Elections (Polls) for the position of President was conducted some days ago.
 About five million Utopian Citizens participated in the elections with full enthusiasm and cast their votes to the candidate whom they think deserves the position.
 Because of large population, the elections were conducted in 1000 polling booths, geographically separated, so that a citizen can vote from his nearest booth.